 A useful scenario for the Custom Domain app is when, at your company, you as a platform Superadmin would like to redirect your users to a different URL than the docebosaas.com URL that was provided with the contract.
 Updating the docebosaas.com URL to a known company URL will make it easier for the learners to remember and navigate the platform’s URL.

 First, make sure that the custom domain that you would like to change the platform URL to is purchased and owned by your company.
 Additionally, your company will need to purchase an SSL certificate to ensure that the site is secure when the redirect is in place.
 Lastly, your company will need to update your domain name system (DNS) settings once the custom domain is added to the platform along with the SSL certificate.
-The DNS settings can be configured for third-level custom domains only.
 Once the custom domain is created and selected in the platform, the SSL certificate is successfully uploaded, and the DNS settings are updated, the redirect will be in place.
-With the custom domain enabled, the user can simply go to the custom domain site to access the platform as opposed to the docebosaas.com URL.
+With the custom domain enabled, the user can simply go to the site via the custom domain, for example at https://learn.mycompanyname.com, to access the platform as opposed to the docebosaas.com URL.

-A custom domain name is a unique branded name that identifies a website.
+A domain name is a unique branded name that identifies a website.
 Learners can use this domain to access your learning platform.
-Your custom domain must be registered with a domain registrar.
+Your domain must be registered with a domain registrar.

-In order to replace your standard Docebo domain with a custom domain, you first need to register a custom domain with a domain registrar if you have not already done so.
+In order to replace your standard Docebo domain with a custom domain, you first need to register a domain with a domain registrar if you have not already done so.
 There are many options available to you when it comes to domain registrations.
 When you register a domain, your contact details are connected to it.
 The Internet Corporation for Assigned Names and Numbers (ICANN) oversees the domain name system (DNS) and gives registrars the ability to register a domain to a single individual or corporation.
-Please note that Docebo is not an expert on custom domains and cannot provide support for your custom domain.
+Please note that Docebo does not provide domain registration or DNS services and cannot provide support for a domain registered with a third party.

 Activating the Custom Domain App in Docebo